 401(k) Plans

-401(k)s are available to corporations of any size, and are highly customizable.
-Employees may postpone their salary as contributions, and employers can make contributions every year.
+401(k)s are available to private companies of any size, and are highly adaptable.
+Employees may allocate their salary as contributions, and employers can make contributions every year.
 Most 401(k) plans come with significant tax planning advantages for both businesses and employees.
 They can include:

 - Traditional 401(k)s